iSynic/Classic-Realmz-Keygen/README.md

 Small preservation helper for the classic Mac Realmz main application registration prompt.
 Tested with 1.22, 1.54, and 3.2.

-Realmz has been released non-commercially by Tim Phillips.
-This helper is intended for preserving and running the old classic Mac release; it does not generate scenario registration codes.

 ## Web App